AIPG Disciplinary Procedures

 - The parties to a particular Disciplinary Proceeding agree to the disclosure.

-Communications between the Ethics Committee Chairman, the investigator (if appointed), the person making the allegations, the respondent, other witnesses, etc. may be made and transmitted via email or other electronic means.
+Communications between the Ethics Committee Chair, the investigator (if appointed), the person making the allegations, the respondent, other witnesses, etc. may be made and transmitted via email or other electronic means.
 The respondent’s current email address listed in the Institute’s membership files shall be used unless the respondent provides an alternative email address.

-1.1 Allegations of Misconduct Against a Member
+1.2 Allegations of Misconduct Against a Member

-1.2.
-Allegations of Misconduct Concerning Applicants
+1.3 Allegations of Misconduct Concerning Applicants

-Allegations against or objections to admission of an applicant for membership based on an alleged violation of any part of the Code of Ethics, on the conviction of a felony or other offense related to the practice of geology, or on discipline imposed by a governmental, agency regulatory, or licensing agencies and/or professional certifying, chartering, or similar professional organizations, however received, shall be added to the application file.
-The Section or National Screening Committees may refer the application to the Ethics Committee Chairman at any time during the screening process prior to submission of the application to the National Executive Committee for final action.
-If the Ethics Committee Chairman proceeds pursuant to Section 1.4 of these procedures, final action on the membership application by the Section or National Screening Committees shall be suspended until disposition of the matter pursuant to these procedures.
+Allegations against or objections to admission of an applicant for membership based on an alleged violation of any part of the Code of Ethics, an Institute Policy, or on the conviction of a felony or other offense related to the practice of geology, or on discipline imposed by a governmental, agency regulatory, or licensing agencies and/or professional certifying, chartering, or similar professional organizations, however received, shall be added to the application file.
+The Section or National Screening Committees may refer the application to the Ethics Committee Chair at any time during the screening process prior to submission of the application to the National Executive Committee for final action.
+If the Ethics Committee Chair proceeds pursuant to Section 1.4 of these procedures, final action on the membership application by the Section or National Screening Committees shall be suspended until disposition of the matter pursuant to these procedures.
 If other independent and valid grounds exist for rejection of the applicant, the application may be denied without prejudice regarding the ethical issues involved.

-1.3.
-Contents of Allegations of Misconduct
+1.4 Contents of Allegations of Misconduct

 Allegations shall be made in writing; shall be based on the personal knowledge of and be signed by the person making the allegations, shall identify the member or applicant against whom the allegations are made (the respondent), and shall describe the conduct giving rise to the alleged violation(s).
 Allegations shall be accompanied by copies of any letters, reports, documents, or statements upon which the allegations are based, and a list of persons (potential witnesses) who have personal knowledge of the matter, including a brief statement of what the knowledge of each such witness is alleged to be.